Master of Letters: Scotland

+The taught MLitt requires study of 90 ECTS credits, including a research-led dissertation (often 30 credits) usually of 15,000-18,000 words in length.
 The MLitt (Research) may be awarded to a student whose postgraduate course of special study and research represents a significant contribution to knowledge.
-The period of full-time study is two years and the thesis is normally 40,000-70,000 words.
+The period of full-time study is two years and the thesis is normally 40,000–70,000 words.
+In all cases, the MLitt is usually awarded in Arts, Divinity, Fine Art, Humanities, or Social Sciences.